European night trains are becoming something of an endangered species, but these 10 overnight sleeper trains are still holding strong on the continent

 8. Zagreb to Split

 Passengers have plenty of time to wine and dine in the Croatian capital before hotfooting it to the Dalmatian Coast on a late-night sleeper train.
-Wake up early and catch a glimpse of Croatia’s little-explored countryside at sunrise before pulling into the coastal town.
-The service, which operates between April and October, will see you arrive in Split just in time for breakfast on the seafront.
+Typically departing at around 11pm, passengers can get a good night’s sleep and then wake up early to catch a glimpse of Croatia’s little-explored countryside at sunrise before pulling into the coastal town.
+The service runs daily, and will see you arrive in Split just in time for breakfast on the seafront.
 Alternatively, you could catch an early ferry to the popular islands of Brač, Hvar and Šolta.

 9. Prague to Krakow

 Connecting two of Europe’s biggest party towns, the nightly train from Prague to Krakow slips silently away from the bars and clubs northwards across the vast Czech countryside.
-While much needed R&R may be the order of the evening, the cosy 4- or 6-berth cabins encourage sociability so you may find the party atmosphere following you along the tracks.
+While some much-needed R&R may be the order of the evening, the cosy 4- or 6-berth cabins encourage sociability so you may find the party atmosphere following you along the tracks.

 10. Rome to Palermo

-Scenically snaking along the laces of Italy’s shoe-shaped peninsular, the 13-hour night train from Rome to Palermo is perhaps the most romantic way to experience the country’s southern region.
+Snaking along the laces of Italy’s shoe-shaped peninsular, this scenic 12-hour night train from Rome to Palermo is perhaps the most romantic way to experience the country’s southern region.
 Slumbering passengers are woken by a gentle thud as the train boards the ferry to cross the Strait of Messina into Sicily – the perfect backdrop for breakfast as the sun rises lazily over the Mediterranean.